Tutorial: Enable storage bus cache with Storage Spaces on standalone servers

 ProvisionMode : Shared SharedCachePercent : 15 CacheMetadataReserveBytes : 34359738368 CacheModeHDD : ReadWrite CacheModeSSD : WriteOnly CachePageSizeKBytes : 16 Enabled : False

-For general use, default settings are recommended.
+For general use, you should use default settings.
 Any changes must be made prior to enabling the storage bus cache.

-This field determines if the entire faster media tier or only a portion of it will be used for caching.
-This field cannot be modified after enabling the storage bus cache.
+This field determines if the faster media tier, or only a portion of it, is used for caching.
+This field can't be modified after enabling the storage bus cache.
 Prvision Mode has two options:

-- Shared (default): The cache will only take up a portion of the faster media tier.
-The exact percentage is configurable by the Shared Cache Percentage field below.
+- Shared (default): The cache only takes up a portion of the faster media tier.
+The exact percentage is configurable by the Shared Cache Percentage field.

-- Cache: Dedicate majority of the faster media tier to caching as opposed to only a portion.
-The implementation is similar to the storage bus cache in Storage Spaces Direct.
+- Cache: Dedicate most of the faster media tier to caching as opposed to only a portion.
+For more information, see Understanding the storage pool cache.

 Shared cache percentage

 This field is only applicable when the Provision Mode is set to Shared.
-The default value is 15% and the field can be set from 5% to 90%.
-A value over 50% is not recommended when using mirror accelerated parity volumes as there needs to be a balance between the cache and the mirror tier.
+The default value is 15%, and the field can be set from 5% to 90%.
+You shouldn't use a value over 50% when you use mirror accelerated parity volumes because there needs to be a balance between the cache and the mirror tier.

-Changes to these fields are not recommended.
-Adjustments after enabling the storage bus cache cannot be made.
+Changes to these fields aren't recommended.
+Adjustments after enabling the storage bus cache can't be made.

 Cache metadata reserve bytes: The amount of disk space (in bytes) reserved for Storage Spaces.
 This field is only applied if the Provision Mode is Cache.